Payments to Non-Residents

-- Please complete the Foreign National Non-Compenstation Form
+- Please submit a completed Foreign National Non-Compenstation Form [PDF] to the Office of Tax Compliance

-- The individual must complete the online process and submit the required forms and documents to the Tax Office before payments can be made.
+- An email will sent from the Glacier™ Nonresident Alien Tax Compliance System to the payee, who must complete the online process and submit the required forms and documents to the Office of Tax Compliance before payments can be made.

 - Passport page